mozilla-ai/.github/profile/README.md

 ### 🤖Agents

-- [any-agent](https://github.com/mozilla-ai/any-agent): A single interface to different Agent frameworks.
+- [any-agent](https://github.com/mozilla-ai/any-agent): A single interface to use and evaluate different agent frameworks.

 ### 🐊 Lumigator